beaurancourt/bestiary/_posts/2016-02-29-ancient-bronze-dragon.markdown

 **Legendary Actions**

 The dragon can take 3 legendary actions, choosing from the options below.
-Only one legendary action296 option can be used at a time and only at the end of another creature’s turn.
+Only one legendary action option can be used at a time and only at the end of another creature’s turn.
 The dragon regains spent legendary actions at the start of its turn.

 ***Detect.*** The dragon makes a Wisdom (Perception) check.